What is a camping hammock?

 First things first: hammock camping is a LOT colder than regular tent camping.
 Why?
 Well, think about it.
 When you’re up in a hammock the air can now surround you from the top and the bottom.
 This is why I prefer to hammock camp in Texas in the summer.

 98 degrees during the day?
 No big deal.
 At night the temperature will still dip down to a comfortable degree to give you a few chills.

-But that’s not the end all.
+But that’s not the end-all.
 There is also something called a hammock underquilt.
-Basically your hammock will sit inside of this hanging blanket to add some warmth.
+Your hammock will sit inside of this hanging blanket to add some warmth.